What is Wagepoint?

 Payroll is time-consuming, no matter what size company you are.
 But if you’re a small business, every hour of the day matters.
-By automating payroll and compliance, we help small businesses take back hours that they can then use to focus on growing their business.
+By automating payroll and compliance, we help small businesses across North America take back hours that they can then use to focus on growing their business.

 What companies (or users) are the best fit for Wagepoint?

-We are a great fit for any small business or startup, with one to 100 employees, who is looking for a payroll solution that’s so straightforward that their “grandma-could-use-it”.
+We are a great fit for any small business or startup looking for payroll software that’s designed to be inherently easy to use.